HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 2000, default lifetime: (Same as ltpaToken timeout.
 Cache entries also go away when user is logged out), usage pattern: regular.

 The WSSecureMap cache stores security attributes used to recreate user credential.
 It scales with the number of users who log in.

-In the WAS Knowledge Center, it is documented as "Security cache" in the diagram at <http://www->

-01.ibm.com/support/knowledgecenter/SS7JFU_8.0.0/com.ibm.websphere.express.doc/info/exp/ae/csec_s ecattributeprop.html?cp=SS7JFU_8.0.0%2F1-8-32-2-10&lang=en.

 **How to Set**